 It was also through this journey that Mark adopted the name “Belsebuub,” which he says is the name of his inner Being (spirit).
 He states that each person’s inner Being has a spiritual name, which is revealed and can be used by a person when they have reached a certain stage.

 Appearances in the Media

 Belsebuub had appeared regularly in the media to discuss these and related spiritual topics, with over 70 appearances on television and radio shows to date.
 These include over a dozen appearances on BBC Radio as well as on shows across Canada, Australia, and Greece.

-To learn more about who Belsebuub is and to get more information on his work, visit his official website, Belsebuub.com, explore some of the suggested resources on this page, or read featured quotes, articles and updates on Belsebuub’s Twitter profile, or Facebook page.
+To learn more about who Belsebuub is and to get more information on his work, visit his official website, Belsebuub.com, explore some of the suggested resources on this page, or read featured quotes and posts at the archived Belsebuub Twitter profile.